-- The program will prepare graduates to be competent entry level dietitians.
+The program will prepare graduates to be accepted into and competent for supervised practice and pass the CDR credentialing exam for dietitians.

 - Through individual attention, motivation and encouragement, program faculty and staff will retain and/or increase the number of students who complete the didactic program in dietetics.

 - The program will prepare graduates who are committed to professional involvement, leadership and service.

 - 70% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.